So, what is a limited slip differential and what’s a welded diff? Find out this and more in our LSD guide.

 If both wheels always turned at the same speed the inside wheel would drag, or conversely the outside wheel would spin, during cornering, which affects the handling and comfort.
-The disadvantage of a conventional diff is that because the outputs have the ability to move independently of each other, the power tends to be transferred to the path of least resistance.
+The disadvantage of a conventional diff is that because the outputs have the ability to move independently of each other, the power tends to transfer to the path of least resistance.

 As mentioned previously, the weak point of a normal open differential is that it’s possible to spin one wheel.
 And if one wheel loses traction on an conventional open diff all the power heads to that output, meaning one wheel spins like mad while the other wheel has almost no power transferred to it at all.